marcransome/remove-ansi-colors/SECURITY.md

 ## Supported Versions

 Patches for security vulnerabilities will be made available at the earliest opportunity.
-Which versions are eligible for such patches depend on the [CVSS v4.0](https://www.first.org/cvss/v4-0/) severity rating:
+The versions that are eligible for such patches depend on the [CVSS v4.0](https://www.first.org/cvss/v4-0/) severity rating:

 | CVSS v4.0 | Supported Versions                        |
 | --------- | ----------------------------------------- |